Stock events for Hess Midstream LP (HESM)

 Overview of Hess Midstream LP’s business

-Hess Midstream LP is a fee-based, growth-oriented midstream company in the oil and gas sector.
-It operates through three segments: Gathering, Processing and Storage, and Terminaling and Export.
-The Gathering segment includes natural gas, crude oil, and produced water gathering systems.
-The Processing and Storage segment comprises the Tioga Gas Plant and the Mentor Storage Terminal.
-The Terminaling and Export segment includes the Ramberg terminal facility, the Tioga rail terminal, crude oil rail cars, and connections to the Dakota Access Pipeline, as well as the Johnson's Corner Header System.
+Hess Midstream LP (HESM) is a midstream energy company focused on owning, operating, developing, and acquiring midstream assets, providing fee-based services to Hess Corporation and third-party customers in the United States.
+The company operates through three segments: Gathering, which includes natural gas, crude oil, and produced water gathering systems; Processing and Storage, which encompasses the Tioga gas plant, an equity investment in the LM4 Joint Venture, and the Mentor storage terminal; and Terminaling and Export, which includes the Ramberg Terminal Facility, Tioga Rail Terminal, crude oil rail cars, and the Johnson's Corner Header System.

 HESM’s Geographic footprint

-Hess Midstream LP's oil, gas, and produced water handling assets are primarily located in the Bakken and Three Forks Shale plays within the Williston Basin area of North Dakota.
-Additionally, its Mentor Storage Terminal is located in Mentor, Minnesota.
+Hess Midstream LP's operational assets are primarily concentrated in the Bakken and Three Forks Shale plays, located within the Williston Basin area of North Dakota, United States.

 HESM Corporate Image Assessment